rid-principles/bDudekCybersecurity.github.io/README.md

 Oct.
 16th

-I went to IT today and talked about the remote connection from the school computer because it did not allow me to connect remotely to my PC.
+I went to IT today and talked about the remote connection from the school computer because it did not allow me to connect remotely to my PC, and I also emailed Mr. Warmbold questions about remote desktop during class.

-I
+I updated my writeups saying how the microsoft remote desktop would not work because of the extensive port setup I would have to do.
+Also, it would not be secure for the VHHS network.

+Oct.
+17th

+I followed up on my emails to Mr. Warmbold from the previous day and asked about other options for accessing my PC from school and I looked into every option during class (zoho assist, amazon web services, and google cloud.

+I got help from a student and they suggested installingParsec on my home computer and then access my computer from a browser which I did so at home and I was able to successfully connect my chromebook remotely to my PC.

 Code Changes:
 Specific updates to the codebase, including commit messages that clearly describe what was changed.